 For a unique tour idea, take the “Austin Live Music Crawl” where you’ll check out 3 iconic music venues, some up and coming ones, and listen to local, live music.
 This highly-rated tour includes a local guide, transport and cool vibes.
 Plus, your guide is a musician in Austin.
 Find out more details here.

 10. Experience Local Festivals

 While you can catch some excellent live music just about any night of the year in Austin, you just can’t beat experiencing a festival here.

 The former takes place in March and lasts for ten days.
 It’s a conglomeration of music, interactive media, film, and conferences and it’s a really exciting event to experience.
-The next edition will take place from March 13-22, 2020, so check their website for all the details.
+Check their website for all the details.